Code-Institute-Submissions/data-centric-project-3/README.md

 # Deployment:

-The process of deploying the files to GitHub was as follows:
+The process of deploying the project to GitHub was as follows:
-1) Create a new terminal
-2) add all files using " git add . " and commiting them using "commit -m"
-3) Creating a new repository on GitHub to upload my files.
-4) After that, I have copied the links given on Github page to add the Origin and Push it.
-5) A login form to my account was shown and i have logged in successfully.
-6) All files were uploaded to the GitHub page.
+1) After successfully pushing the files to GitHub,start the deployment.
-7) Any changes made later on were added similarly onto the existing page.

-The deployment allows other users to download and view the code made, whereas, the development is a collection of files made by the developer and could only be viewed by those who have the files used saved on their devices.
-This means, deploying the website gives opportunity to others to get the files used on their devices and view different techniques used by the developer.
-The different branches used to deploy the files, were "Login" and "Master" branches.
+2)I went on settings and to the page section, changed the branch name to Master Branch.
+3) A link was operated and that was the Live URL to my website.

+Deployment: is making the website Live and accessible by anyone who opens the link provided.
+Development: is using Git commands to upload the file used in the making of the website to GitHub in order to be downloaded or viewed by the assesor and checked.

 To run my code locally, and ensure that it perfectly works, the user should download the source files used along with the HTML code and run it on their device.